firesim/firesim/docs/source/workloadConfig.rst

 --------------
-A script to run natively on your host (i.e., them machine where you invoked FireMarshal) from the workload source directory after you build the binary for this workload.
-This option may include arguments for the script, e.g.
-``"bin-post" : "foo.sh bar baz"``.
+A script to run natively on your host (i.e., them machine where you invoked FireMarshal) from the workload source directory after you build the binary(s) for this workload but before the image(s) is/are built.
+This option may include arguments for the script, e.g. ``"bin-post" : "foo.sh bar baz"``.

+*Non-heritable*: The bin-post script will not be re-run for child workloads.
+However, any affects that bin-post has on the resulting rootfs *will* be reflected in the child.

 guest-init
 ^^^^^^^^^^^^^^